franks42/lein-repls/README.md

 ## Acknowledgements

-Thanks to "technomancy" for leiningen, justin for cake, and the irc-clojure community for the great real-time support.
+Thanks to "technomancy" for leiningen, "ninjudd" for cake, and the irc-clojure community for the great real-time support.

 ## License